CappeSun/School-API/README.md

 # Description

-This is a school assignment, where I have created a (admittedly pretty useless) tool for creating sounds.
+This is a school assignment, where I have created a gloriously pointless tool for creating sounds.
 You generate made-up genres from genrenator, and when you've found something you want to hear, you press the funky button to get sounds from freesound.

 # APIs Used